bjssacademy/goinaday/readme.md

 ## Maps

 Maps in Go are what other languages call hashtables or dictionaries.
 They work as you expect: you define a key and value, and can get, set and delete values from it.

+> If you are not sure what key-value pairs are, or want a more in-depth look at Mpas in Go, check out https://github.com/bjssacademy/go-maps

-Maps, like slices, can be created with the `make` function.
+Maps, like slices, can be created with or without the `make` function.

 ![](img/goinaday27.png)